 - Popsicles at Alli Ice: While wandering around the Japanese garden area, stop in for a popsicle (or three – we’re not judging).
 These organic fruit treats are delicious.
 Lilikoi was my fave!

-On our first night on the Big Island, we stayed in a very strange, not well-kept mansion we found on AirBnB just outside Hilo.
+On our first night on the Big Island, we stayed in a very strange, not well-kept mansion we found on AirBnB in Hilo – just outside of city center.
 NOT recommended.
 However, our other night in Hilo was spent at Hale Kai Hawaii Bed and Breakfast which we loved and highly recommend.
 There aren’t a lot of fancy hotels in the area, so make sure you confirm you are oceanfront if that is what you want.
 Some appear that way, but are actually a few streets away.
 We lucked out with our B&B find!
 Plus, the breakfast was superb.

 The second night we stayed in a gorgeous B&B a little further north in Honokaa at Waipio Wayside Bed & Breakfast, run by a wonderful woman we thoroughly enjoyed chatting with about travel and things to do nearby.
 This made for a great base for our explorations in the Wiamea area.